ToxicFrog/doom-mods/gzap/doc/glossary.md

 sees and touches in-game.
 It is mostly just a visible, collectable token, with the actual randomizer state stored *out-of-world*.

+## FQIN (Fully Qualified Item Name)
+## FQLN (Fully Qualified Location Name)

+The full user-facing Archipelago name of an item or location, including any qualifiers for what map it's in.
+E.g. a "RedCard" could be any red keycard, but the item with FQIN "RedCard (MAP02)" is specifically the red keycard for MAP02;
+many maps have rocket launchers, and MAP07 may have more than one, but the FQLN "MAP07 - RocketLauncher [W]" uniquely identifies the western rocket launcher location in MAP07.

 ## Globbing Expression

 A way of concisely writing a match for multiple maps (or items, filenames, etc...)